IranDippy/Python-Hard-Way/README.md

-# Python-Hard-Way
+# Learn Python the Hard Way Book
-Learn Python the Hard Way Book
+This is a summary of this book designed by us.